mainmatter/mainmatter.com/_posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

 necessary when running into unforeseen complications only after work has started.

-## Winning at Micro Planning through Preparation
+## Winning at Planning through Preparation

 In order to improve planning on the micro level, it is essential to conduct thorough preparation.
 I will present four key techniques that are essential for